crtclmmnt/crtclmmnt.github.io/meditation-for-liberation.md

     <br>
   </div>
   <div class="services-content" style="flex: 1;">
     <p>Meditation for Liberation is a series of free workshops I offer to community organizations and organizers.
-There are different curriculums to choose from all of which start with teaching basic mindfulness meditation techniques, before moving on to deeper exploration and discussion.</p>
+There are different curriculums to choose from (as shown below) all of which start with teaching basic mindfulness meditation techniques, before moving on to deeper exploration and discussion.</p>
   </div>
 </div>

-<p>If you represent an organization, I can bring the workshop of your choosing to your members.
-If you're an individual organizer, I can help you connect with an organization that is already hosting one, or I can let you know when I host one of these workshops for the public.</p>
-<p>These workshops are offered free of charge to organizations and organizers engaging in liberatory work.
-I don't have a specific definition for what that means, I leave that for you to decide.</p>
-<p>Workshops run between <strong>4 and 8 weeks</strong> depending on the curriculum, and the duration of each session is <strong>60 - 90 minutes.</strong> Both <strong>in-person (Bay Area) and online</strong> options are available.</p>
+<h3>Who this is for</h3>
+<p>Meditation for Liberation workshops are intended for organizations that are promoting justice in this world.
+It's up to you to decide if you fit the description.
+I'm particularly interested in working with liberatory political organizations, environmental and climate action groups, and labor and tenant unions.</p>
+<p>You do not have to have any experience with meditation to attend one of these workshops, and there is no metaphysical element to the meditation I teach.
+Mindfulness meditation is a foundational practice in Buddhism, but the practice itself is secular.</p>
+<p>Although these workshops are educational, I'd like to emphasize that I am not a wise old sage.
+I don't intend to lecture from a pedestal or insist on any specific ideas.
+My primary intention is to teach the practice and facilitate conversations about our organizing efforts, our political situation, and how we can relate to these aspects of political life in a way that empowers action.</p>
+<h3>What to expect</h3>
+<p>These workshops are 4-8 weeks long, depending on the curriculum.
+This amount of time gives the group time to warm up to the practice and to see the effects for themselves.
+This allows for more interesting, revealing, and productive conversations as the workshop progresses.</p>
+<p>Each session will begin with a silent meditation, which starts with meditation instruction.
+After the meditation has concluded, I will give a short talk to inform a discussion.
+Discussion topics will range from how to organize effectively, how to see yourself as part of the web of life, and so on.
+These sessions can range from 45 to 90 minutes, depending on how much time you have, and which parts of the workshop you'd like to emphasize.</p>
+<p>These workshops are available online or in a hybrid format, but I am also open to and interested in hosting them in physical spaces.
+If your organization has a reservable space at your disposal, then let me know when you fill out the interest form!
+In-person workshops will only be available to groups in the Bay Area, for now.</p>

 <h1 id="curriculum">Curriculum Options</h1>
 <div class="book-grid curriculum-grid">